rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Date of publication: <CITE>1786 [that is, 1788]</CITE>
 >Note on publication statement: <CITE>Dedication and preface both dated 1788</CITE>

-<a name="5.24.36.4">5.24.36.4</a> When following the option in [5.23.31.4](/DCRMR/ppdm/Date-of-publication/#5.23.31.4), always make a note on publication statement to indicate the source of the information if the reason for supplying the actual date is not apparent from the rest of the description (see [Date of publication, 5.23.31.4](/DCRMR/ppdm/Date-of-publication/#5.23.31.4)).

->Example:
->Date of publication: <CITE>1785 [that is, 1795]</CITE>
->Note on publication statement: <CITE>Evans believes the date of publication to be a misprint for 1795, as many dates after 1785, including "Jan.
-5th, 1792," are mentioned in the text</CITE>
->(*Comment*: The formal citation for Evans is given in a [Manifestation described in](/DCRMR/additional-notes/Manifestation-described-in/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-in/#9.32.31.1)))

-<a name="5.24.36.5">5.24.36.5</a> Always make a note on publication statement indicating the basis for the supplied year if the year of publication is based on the Julian calendar (sometimes called the Old Style calendar) and the manifestation is known to have been published in the following year according to the Gregorian calendar (see [Date of publication, 5.23.31.5](/DCRMR/ppdm/Date-of-publication/#5.23.31.5)).
+<a name="5.24.36.5">5.24.36.5</a> **Julian/Old Style Dates**.
+Always make a Note on publication statement indicating the basis for the supplied year if the transcribed year of publication is based on the Julian calendar (sometimes called the Old Style calendar) and the manifestation is known to have been published in the following year according to the modern European calendar (see [Date of publication, 5.23.31.5](/DCRMR/ppdm/Date-of-publication/#5.23.31.5)).

 >Example:
 >Date of publication: <CITE>1743 [that is, 1744]</CITE>